Socializers/socializer/README.md

 3- When the user chooses the model , they will have the ability to Read , create , update and delete (CRUD) and even add a property they would like to have in that model(Dynamic Schemas).

-4- Once the user is done with filling the information in the form , the data will be presented for them as a JSON format and then be saved in the database.
+4- Once the user is done with filling the information in the form , the data will be presented for them and then be saved in the database.

 ---------------------------